 Windrush speaker David Olusoga

-THE little-known story of how a small band of Windrush generation families came to live in Erewash is to be celebrated at a gala night – with telly historian David Olusoga among VIP guests.
+The little-known story of how a small band of Windrush generation families came to live in Erewash is to be celebrated at a gala night – with telly historian David Olusoga among VIP guests.

 The October salute during what is Black History Month is being staged by an organisation dedicated to those from the Caribbean who answered Britain’s SOS for post-war manpower to rebuild the country.